epicsNSLS2-deploy/Bundle-Index/docs/deb10.md

 # Debian 10 Bundles

-Below is a list o all bundles available for Debian 10, including included modules and versions, locations, and build configurations and settings.
+Below is a list of all bundles available for Debian 10, including included modules and versions, locations, and build configurations and settings.

 ### ADCore R3-8